A long time ago in a gym far, far away…Roman was a bodybuilder.

 I’m feeling the itch, and while I don’t know that I’ll explore by competing or going on a muscle-gaining spree, I DO want to explore it somewhat academically, by going over some of my bodybuilding based routines with you.

-And so, if you’ll be patient enough to bear with me on this little trip through memory lane, I think you will not only get to know me better, but perhaps learn a but about training.
+And so, if you’ll be patient enough to bear with me on this little trip through memory lane, I think you will not only get to know me better, but perhaps learn a bit about training.
 At the very least, you’ll get a workout out of it!

 Roman the Bodybuilder: Stats, Lifts and History